clarkhacks/RdRx/README.md

 JWT_SECRET="your-super-secret-jwt-key-here-make-it-long-and-random"
 MAILGUN_API_KEY="key-1234567890abcdef1234567890abcdef"

-# Optional: Disable user signups (set to "true" to disable)
+# Optional: Disable user signups (set to "true" to disable) THIS IS SET TO TRUE FOR THE RDRX.CO VERSION IN THIS REPO
 DISABLE_SIGNUPS="false"
 ```